Python library to integrate axe and selenium for web accessibility testing.

 $ pip install pytest-axe

 The third parameter, impact, allows you to filter violations by their impact level.
-The options are 'critical', 'serious' and 'minor', with the default value set to None.
+The options are critical, severe, moderate, and minor, with the default value set to None.

 This will filter violations for the impact level specified, and all violations with a higher impact level.